Tell Him (Barbra Streisand and Celine Dion song): Critical reception

-This song received positive reviews from music critics.
-AllMusic senior editor Stephen Thomas Erlewine wrote, in his review for Let's Talk About Love, that this song "shines the most brilliantly".
-In his review for Higher Ground he highlighted it and wrote, "Higher Ground comprises both traditional religious songs and new material (even "Tell Him," an overblown duet with Celine Dion, vaguely touches on that theme)".
-AllMusic editor Matthew Greenwald in a single review wrote, "Their voices blend together extremely well on this song, with both singers trading off and joining together with a wonderful reassurance.
+The song received positive reviews from music critics.
+AllMusic senior editor Stephen Thomas Erlewine wrote in his review of Let's Talk About Love that the track "shines the most brilliantly".
+In his review of Higher Ground, he singled it out and noted, "Higher Ground comprises both traditional religious songs and new material (even "Tell Him," an overblown duet with Celine Dion, vaguely touches on that theme)".
+AllMusic editor Matthew Greenwald wrote in his single review, "Their voices blend together extremely well on this song, with both singers trading off and joining together with a wonderful reassurance.
 Musically, the song is dominated by what is, unfortunately, a somewhat bombastic arrangement.
 This tends to get in the way of the very pretty melody.
 The overall arrangement seems to come out of the 1980s school of over-production, and it is a bit cloying.
-However, the vocalists take the song to a higher place with their performance, and the song and recording have aged fairly well despite of this".
+However, the vocalists take the song to a higher place with their performance, and the song and recording have aged fairly well despite this".

 Larry Flick from Billboard commented, "Talk about an event.
 Two of pop music's best voices are united on a grand, wonderfully over-the-top ballad that will melt the heart of even the most jaded listener.
 No one will be able to resist the electricity resulting from the blend of their voices on what will likely become a quintessential "girlfriend" anthem.
 Dion denizens who have long touted the Canadian diva as a likely successor to the Streisand throne will find validation in a recording that shows how equally matched their performances are.
 Who else but David Foster and Walter Afanasieff could preside over such a monumental production?
 No one — as evidenced in an arrangement that sparks with orchestral flourishes.
 No need to predict the hit potential of this gem.
-Just start monitoring its chart progressions."
+Just start monitoring its chart progressions".

 Entertainment Weekly editor David Browne wrote, "Streisand glides like buttah into the duet Tell Him — making Dion sound like margarine in the process — but the song is an uberschlock ode to subservience".
-British magazine Music Week rated the song three out of five, adding that "Streisand and Dion's vocals blend effortlessly on this powerful ballad, showcasing the pair's remarkable ranges."
+British magazine Music Week rated the song three out of five, adding that "Streisand and Dion's vocals blend effortlessly on this powerful ballad, showcasing the pair's remarkable ranges".
 The New York Observer editor Jonathan Bernstein stated that "the centerpiece of Let's Talk About Love is "Tell Him", a duet with Barbra Streisand.
 Anyone who's witnessed, through the cracks of his or her fingers, the video for "Tell Him" in which Ms. Dion relates to Ms. Streisand like a newly born fawn nuzzling up against its mother, will sense that this is no diva face-off.
 The two singers give each other room to emote, restraining themselves until the final choruses before transforming into something akin to a pair of drunks wrestling over the microphone on karaoke night".
-However, the duet received its fair share of unfavorable reviews as well.
+However, the duet also drew several unfavorable reviews.